Auditing for Internal Fraud

 Introduction to Auditing for Fraud

-In this opening session you will learn what fraud is (and what it isn’t), the impact of fraud on organizations, typical characteristics of fraudsters, and red flags that might indicate the presence of fraud.
+In this opening session, you will learn what fraud is (and what it isn’t), the impact of fraud on organizations, red flags that might indicate the presence of fraud and how to proactively plan the audit to detect fraud.

 Financial Statement Fraud and Corruption